erineland/meter-readings-kata/NOTES.md

 - Created a test for the successful read of data
 - Opted to use async/await because it's clean ES6 syntax
 - In the actual implementation I convert the callback based API of SQLite3 into using native Promises which can be awaited.
+- Also setting up a test watch command so that every time I update a test or implementation the tests are automatically re-run.
+- Now I am going to set up the route in Koa, and test it using Nock and Supertest.